singer-io/tap_okta/README.md

 ## Usage

 Source config file
   - This config is to authenticate into okta.
-The Authorization code provide by the okta application manager.
+The Authorization code provided by the okta application manager.

         {
             "api_key": "0XXXXXX",

             "service_url": ""
         }
+Do not forget to end service_url with /

 ## Run the Tap